rlj1202/dotfiles/README.md

 git remote add icloud "$ICLOUD_DIR/git/dotfiles.git" git push -u icloud main

-# Wait for all items to be uploaded
-# Execute this command before or/and after pushing to check the status
-brctl monitor -t 10 -w com.apple.CloudDocs > /dev/null
 ```

 ## What should/shouldn't go in `.zshenv`, `.zprofile`, `.zshrc`, `.zlogin` and `.zlogout` [^1]